 At this, De Lacey truly smiled.
 “I know you like to listen to the words, lad, but you’ve got to learn to say 'em, too.
 They’re good for wooing, don’t you know.
 The ladies like ‘em.”
 De Lacey tipped his face towards the sun again.
 “I’ve got the perfect poem for today,” he continued, settling back on the bench and beginning to recite. “ Believe me, if all those endearing young charms, which I gaze on so fondly to-day, were to change by to-morrow and fleet in my arms, like fairy gifts fading away, thou wouldst still be adored, as this moment thou art, let thy loveliness fade as it will…”

 I winced and chastised myself for it.
-Victor was healing and learning rapidly, and yet the role of successful suitor was hard to imagine.
-At least Victor was facing away from me.
+Victor was healing and learning rapidly, and yet the role of successful suitor was a hard one to imagine him in.
+At least Victor was facing away from me and hadn't seen.
 Guiltily, I glanced towards the infirmary, saw the silhouette on the window panes.
 I looked over my shoulder.
 Sherlock stood by the fading azaleas.
-He didn’t take his eyes off me as the old man continued.
+He didn’t take his eyes off me as the old man carried on.

 “No, the heart that has truly loved never forgets, but as truly loves on to the close, as the sunflower turns on her God when he sets, the same look which she turned when he rose.